 The Midwestern University College of Dental Medicine-Arizona considers for admission those students who possess the academic, professional, and personal qualities necessary for development as exemplary dental professionals.
 To select these students, the College uses a rolling admissions process within a competitive admissions framework.

 Within the competitive admissions framework, the College uses multiple criteria to select the most qualified, diverse group of candidates from an applicant pool that greatly exceeds the number of seats available.
 Applicants are evaluated on academic coursework, performance on the Dental Aptitude Test (DAT), their application (AADSAS) essays, letters of evaluation, and interviews.
 Demonstrated community service through volunteerism or service-oriented employment is preferred.

 Midwestern University College of Dental Medicine-Arizona uses a rolling admissions process.
 Applications are reviewed and decisions to interview individual candidates are made at regular intervals during the admissions cycle.
 Interviews are conducted and the selection process of each candidate for College admission is made until the class is filled.
 Applicants are notified of their selection status as soon as possible after their interview date, but not prior to December 1 of the year preceding matriculation which is the earliest date the US and Canadian dental schools have agreed to extend offers for a position in the class.

-To be competitive, an applicant must have earned a bachelor's degree from an accredited college or university and must possess both a science (biology, chemistry and physics - BCP) and a total GPA of 3.00 or more (although 3.20 will be generally competitively necessary) on a 4.00 scale.
+To be competitive, an applicant should have earned a bachelor's degree from an accredited college or university and must possess both a science (biology, chemistry and physics - BCP) and a total GPA of 3.00 or more (although 3.30 will be generally competitively necessary) on a 4.00 scale.
 A minimum science and overall GPA of 3.00 on a 4.00 scale is required to receive a supplemental application from the College.